dd1929/python-programs/README.md

-# python-programs
+# Python Programs
-A repository containing Python programs made by me while learning Python
+This repository contains simple programs I made while learning Python.

+Even then, snybody is free to file issues and pull requests to make all this code better.